RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

-# Typescript for Functional Programmers
+# TypeScript for Functional Programmers

-Typescript began its life as an attempt to bring traditional object-oriented types to Javascript so that the programmers at Microsoft could bring traditional object-oriented programs to the web.
-As it has developed, Typescript's type system has evolved to model code written by native Javascripters.
+TypeScript began its life as an attempt to bring traditional object-oriented types to JavaScript so that the programmers at Microsoft could bring traditional object-oriented programs to the web.
+As it has developed, TypeScript's type system has evolved to model code written by native JavaScripters.
 The resulting system is powerful, interesting and messy.

-This introduction is designed for working Haskell or ML programmers who want to learn Typescript.
-It describes how the type system of Typescript differs from Haskell's type system.
-It also describes unique features of Typescript's type system that arise from its modelling of Javascript code.
+This introduction is designed for working Haskell or ML programmers who want to learn TypeScript.
+It describes how the type system of TypeScript differs from Haskell's type system.
+It also describes unique features of TypeScript's type system that arise from its modelling of JavaScript code.

 This introduction does not cover object-oriented programming.
-In practise, object-oriented programs in Typescript are similar to those in other popular languages with OO features.
+In practise, object-oriented programs in TypeScript are similar to those in other popular languages with OO features.

 # Prerequisites

 In this introduction, I assume you know the following:

-- How to program in Javascript, the good parts.
+- How to program in JavaScript, the good parts.
 - Type syntax of a C-descended language.

-If you need to learn the good parts of Javascript, read [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do).
+If you need to learn the good parts of JavaScript, read [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do).
 You may be able to skip the book if you know how to write programs in a call-by-value lexically scoped language with lots of mutability and